appaloosa-store/only_google_apis/README.md

 [![Build Status](https://travis-ci.org/appaloosa-store/only_google_apis.svg)](https://travis-ci.org/appaloosa-store/only_google_apis)

-Accept only request from Google API server.
+Accept only requests from Google APIs servers.

 To get more info about why we make this gem.
 You can read our [blog post](https://medium.com/@appaloosastore/ding-dong-its-google-cloud-pub-sub-cd925e9ba27a#.5z8ae2841).